sungmonchoi0902/sungmonchoi0902.github.io/README.md

 }
 `

 But it didn't work.
-So I asked Chat gpt, and I realized that I forgot 'traslate'.
+So I asked Chat gpt, and I realized that I forgot 'traslate' and 'image'.

+When I flipped the screen horizontally using scale(-1, 1), the video was mirrored off to the left and became invisible.
+To fix this, I used translate to shift the entire canvas 640 pixels to the right so the flipped video would appear back inside the visible area.
+Also, the webcam video didn’t show up because I forgot to include the image() function, which was the main cause of the issue.

 ![mirrorcam](img/mirrorcam.png)